Short Stories for All Ages

 Sometimes we just need a good, short story.

 Enter the Body, by Joy McCullough

 In the room beneath a stage’s trapdoor, Shakespeare’s dead teenage girls compare their experiences and retell the stories of their lives, their loves, and their fates in their own words.
-Bestselling author Joy McCullough offers a brilliant testement to how young women can support each other and reclaim their stories in the aftermath of trauma.
-Highly recomended new release.
+Bestselling author Joy McCullough offers a brilliant tastament to how young women can support each other and reclaim their stories in the aftermath of trauma.
+Highly recommended new release.